godott/godott.github.io/menu/about.md

 </p>

 <p>
-In the year 2018-2019, I spent one year at IBM Yorktown Heights as part of the <a href="https://qisenet.uchicago.edu">QISE-NET</a> triplet, working with Andrew W. Cross on quantum compilation, quantum verification in the Qiskit framework and on designing protocols for preparing bosonic qubit codes in the cavity.
+In the year 2018-2019, I spent one year at IBM Yorktown Heights as part of the <a href="https://qisenet.uchicago.edu">QISE-NET</a> triplet, collaborating with Andrew W. Cross, Christopher Chamberland and Ali Javadi-Abhari on quantum compilation, quantum verification in the Qiskit framework and on designing protocols for preparing bosonic qubit codes in the cavity.
 </p>

 <p>